SkyeVault/Main/README.md

 - Blog posts are written in standalone HTML files
 - Currently building a 3d art gallery using Three.js at rainkeep/public/gallery3d
-- New chatbot feature can be tested at arynwood.com/robot
-- New chatroom arynwood.com/chat
 - The site is deployed via Netlify
 - Source: `rainkeep/src/pages/blog/` and `rainkeep/static/blog-html/`